Thailand travel advisories

 Information from the past two weeks.

-Overseas Safety Measures Information (Fourth Quarter of FY2024 (January-March))
+Overseas Safety Measures Information (2nd Quarter of FY2025 (July-September))

-The Ministry of Foreign Affairs has issued a risk information of "Level 3: Do not travel (recommended travel cancellation)" for Yala Province, Pattani Province, Narathiwat Province, and parts of Songkhla Province (Jana, Thepa, and Sabayoi districts).
+The Ministry of Foreign Affairs has issued a risk information of "Level 3: Avoid all travel (travel advisory)" for Yala Province, Pattani Province, Narathiwat Province, and parts of Songkhla Province (Jana, Thepa, and Sabayoi districts).
 Please refrain from traveling to these areas for any purpose.
-Please note that a risk information of "Level 2: Do not travel non-essentially" has been issued for the other districts of Songkhla Province.
+Please also note that a risk information of "Level 2: Avoid non-essential travel" has been issued for all districts in Songkhla Province other than those listed above.

-2. Crime Trends (1) Crime Trends There were 38 reported cases of crimes committed by Japanese nationals during the fourth quarter of FY2024.
-This is a decrease of 16 cases compared to the previous quarter.
-The most common type of crime was pickpocketing, followed by fraud (fake money fraud, etc.).
+2. Crime Trends, etc. (1) Crime Trends There were 38 reported cases of crimes committed by Japanese nationals during the second quarter of FY2025.
+This is a decrease of 8 cases compared to the previous quarter.
+The most common type of crime was pickpocketing, followed by fraud (such as counterfeit money fraud).

 (2) Case files of Japanese nationals

-During the fourth quarter of fiscal year 2024, 15 Japanese nationals were arrested by Thai police for crimes including violations of the Immigration Control Act, and 13 Japanese nationals were forced to leave the country.
+During the second quarter of fiscal year 2025, five Japanese nationals were arrested by Thai police for violations of the Immigration Control Act and other offenses, and eight Japanese nationals were deported.

 ○Caution regarding special fraud cases (to avoid becoming a perpetrator)